JBShady/COD5-Remastered/README.md

 * (4 Heroes) Added several cut voiceover lines that play after a player is revived, instead of only alternating between 2 possible lines.
 * (4 Heroes) Added cut Takeo Panzershrek voiceover
 * (4 Heroes) Unlocked a few cut unused voiceover lines for weapons that were never called in the scripts but were already included in the soundaliases (MP40, BAR, Shotgun, Wunderwaffe, Monkey Bomb).
-* (4 Heroes) Reworked "no money" sounds and voiceover for purchasable items when a player does not have enough points:
+* (4 Heroes) Reworked "no purchase" sounds and voiceover for purchasable items when a player does not have enough points:
 * Wall Weapons: Now have a chance of saying a cut voiceover line, the standard groan, or nothing.
 * Mystery Box: Now has a chance of saying two cut voiceover lines, the standard groan, or nothing.
 * Perks/PaP: Now have a chance of playing the groan instead of only playing the voiceover dialogue to make it less repetitive.

 ## Weapons
 * All weapons are 100% consistent in stats, behavior, and appearance between each map.
-* All use the best available materials (HD textures from Singleplayer, weathered materials if available, normal/spec maps).
+* All use the best available materials (HD textures from Singleplayer, weathered materials if available, normal/spec maps, better reflections).
-* Weapons cannot share ammo reserves anymore because it was a glitchy system where players could create ammo out of thin air.
+* Weapons cannot share ammo reserves anymore because it was a glitchy system where players sometimes would not lose ammo correctly
 * All added weapons (and their upgraded variants) use official sounds, stats, names, effects, models, and materials unless non-existent.
 In such rare cases, they were created from scratch while still matching Treyarch's style.
 * All maps share the same loadout, except for the exceptions described in the table below: